PicnicSupermarket/localicious/README.md

 localicious also supports the concept of optional languages.
 If we were to run the validator as follows:

-`localicious validate ./copy.yaml --required-languages en --optional-languages nl`
+`localicious validate ./copy.yaml --collections IOS --required-languages en --optional-languages nl`

 the above file would pass validation even without the Dutch translation missing for some entries.

+## Migration

+Read all migration details in our [Migration Guide](MIGRATION.md).